ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 ```

 Available types are:
+- `auto` (default behavior) : try, in this order:
+    - To return a number
+    - To return a Lua object
+    - To return a string
 - `number`: converts to a number
 - `int`: converts to an integer.
 Rounds it if necessary.
 - `string` (default behavior): converts to a string